Changing to F-1 Status

 Acceptance letter from Admissions (for new and continuing students) and/or official transcript (for continuing students).

 Personal statement explaining your request to change status.
-Please see “Points to Consider When Writing Your Personal Statement for Change of Status” below for assistance.
+Please see “Points to Consider When Writing Your Personal Statement for Change of Status” below for guidance.

 Change of status I-20 (photocopy).
 Please make sure to sign and date the original document before copying it.

-Confirmation of SEVIS I-901 Fee payment (only for change of nonimmigrant status to F-1; for a Change of Status to F-2, send a copy of the F1’s SEVIS fee receipt) The SEVIS I-901 fee can be paid on-line.
-For detailed information, please refer to the SEVIS I-901 fee processing website.
+Confirmation of SEVIS I-901 Fee payment (only for change of nonimmigrant status to F-1; for a Change of Status to F-2, send a copy of the F1’s SEVIS fee receipt).
+The SEVIS I-901 fee can be paid on-line.
+For detailed information, please refer to USCIS’ website: I-901 Fee.

 Applicants in A-1 or A-2 and G-1 through G-4 nonimmigrant status are not required to pay the application filing fee.

 Photocopies of your passport identification page and current visa.
 You must be in possession of a valid passport at the time of filing.
-Photocopy of your paper I-94 card or print-out of electronic I-94 record that can be obtained at https://i94.cbp.dhs.gov/I94/#/home.
+Photocopy of your paper I-94 card or print-out of electronic I-94 record obtained from Custom and Border Protection’s website, under Get Most Recent I-94.

 Financial Documents showing that you have sufficient financial resources to meet tuition and living expenses for your full program of study as listed on your Form I-20.
-If your support is coming from a sponsor, you should also submit a copy of the sponsor’s affidavit of support.
+If your support comes from a sponsor, you should also submit a copy of the sponsor’s affidavit of support.

 If you are changing status from A or G to F-1 you must first file Form I-566.
 Only after the Form I-566 has been endorsed and signed by the proper entity will you be eligible to file a change of status application with USCIS.

-Evidence that you have maintained lawful status while in the United States prior to submitting your application for a change of status.
-For example: employment statuses (H, E, L, etc.) should provide a letter certifying their employment and pay stubs covering the past three months; dependents (H-4, L-2 etc.) should provide evidence that the principal is maintaining status (copies of the principal visa holder’s passport, visa, I-94, and Approval Notice)
+Evidence of maintaining lawful status while in the United States prior to submitting your application for a change of status.
+For example: employment statuses (H, E, L, etc.) should provide a letter certifying their employment and pay stubs covering the past three months; dependents (H-4, L-2 etc.) should provide evidence that the principal is maintaining status (copies of the principal visa holder’s passport, visa, I-94, and Approval Notice).

-If you are requesting change of status to a dependent status (F-2) you must submit the documentary evidence (a marriage or birth certificate) that would establish your relationship with the principal F-1 visa holder.
+If you are requesting a change of status to dependent status (F-2) you must submit documentary evidence (a marriage or birth certificate) establishing your relationship with the principal F-1 visa holder.
 If any foreign language documents are submitted, the applicant must include an English translation created by someone other than the applicant.
 You should also provide copies of your spouse’s/parent’s I-20, passport, visa, and I-94.

-ISSS can provide general assistance, guidance, and information about the Change of Status application process, but it is important to note that a Change of Status application belongs to the applicant—in this case, you—and not the ISSS office.
-As such, it is essential that the applicant clearly understands the process and the kind of information and documentation required with this type of application.
+ISSS can provide general assistance and information about the Change of Status process, but it is important to note that the Change of Status application belongs to the applicant—in this case, and not ISSS.
+It is essential that the applicant clearly understands the process, information, and documentation required with this application.
 A Change of Status application generally includes a statement explaining the reasons a Change of Status is requested.
-In an effort to assist you with that process, below is a list of points to consider when writing your personal statement.
+As a guide, below are a list of points to consider when writing your personal statement

-Please be aware that this document is intended simply as a guide.
-You may choose to use it, or you may choose to write your own cover letter to accompany the I-539 application.
-It is important that you understand that the ISSS is not responsible for the outcome of a Change of Status application.
-If you have specific concerns about your immigration status or the likelihood of the application’s approval, please seek the assistance of an immigration attorney prior to filing the application.
+You may choose to use it or write your own cover letter to accompany the I-539 application.
+ISSS is not responsible for the outcome of a Change of Status application.
+If you have specific concerns about your immigration status or the likelihood of the application’s approval, please seek the assistance of an immigration attorney prior to filing with USCIS.

 Explain why you came to the U.S.